|Dominique Noël | LeDomduVin | Portrait|

 Article from and courtesy of the French newspaper "Sud-Ouest" - June 1997 (close up)

-Right after, in July 1997, I started a long journey which brought me around the world to this day...
-I moved to London (UK), where I worked as a Sommelier and Head Sommelier / Wine Buyer for several restaurants until 2002.
+July 1997 marked a new chapter in my life, as I moved to London (UK), where I worked as a Sommelier and Head Sommelier / Wine Buyer for several restaurants until mid-2002.